ml4ai/skema/skema/im2mml/README.md

 The model itself is not checked into the repository, but you can get it from
 here:
 https://kraken.sista.arizona.edu/skema/im2mml/models/cnn_xfmer_OMML-90K_best_model_RPimage.pt.

+Place the model file in the `trained_models` directory.

 The curl command below should do the trick.

 ```
 curl -L https://kraken.sista.arizona.edu/skema/im2mml/models/cnn_xfmer_OMML-90K_best_model_RPimage.pt > trained_models/cnn_xfmer_OMML-90K_best_model_RPimage.pt
 ```

-Place the model file in the `generate_mathml` directory, then run the invocation below to launch the Dockerized service:
+Then, run the invocation below to launch the Dockerized service:

 ```
 docker-compose up --build